Turner film, exhibition reveal British master to a new generation

 "The film revealed such a fascinating personality and showed his work so beautifully that I felt it was a perfect opportunity to then see the pieces first hand," Zoe Hamilton, 31, said among the crowds at the Tate's "Late Turner, Painting Set Free".

-The late works on display are from a period when Turner had lost favor with critics of the day, who questioned his sanity and lurid colors.
-In the film, he is mocked on stage at the theater.
+The late works on display are from a period when Turner had lost favour with critics of the day, who questioned his sanity and lurid colours.
+In the film, he is mocked on stage at the theatre.
 Even Queen Victoria is shown scorning his later works.

 But it was the art from this period, when Turner battled ill health and derision to blur the limits of reality in his paintings, that has also elicited the greatest response from subsequent generations of artists from Monet to Henri Matisse.